GeyzonErik/GeyzonErik/README.md

 HI, You can call me Geyzon!

-Started in the Programming World in the second semester of 2020, this took me change my undergraduate program from Mechanical Eng to Computer Science
+Started in the Programming World in the second semester of 2020, this took me change my undergraduate program from Mechanical Eng to Computer Science.

 On February 2021 I started to study front-end development whit HTML, CSS and JavaScript I'm Currently studying ReactJS, and my futures plan is to become a Full-Stack developer.
 [And Who knows, some CEO]